no-arbitrage/no-arbitrage.github.io/content/posts/2024-11-Hacking-Debt-schedule-with-Lambda-in-Excel/index.md

 draft: false
 ---

+## Introduction
-How to use one single formula to hack Debt schedule with CashSweep
+How to use one single formula to hack Debt schedule with CashSwept.
+This technique utilises the latest Excel dynamic array features to achieve low errors and resilience, however, this approach has a very steep learning curve that might defeat the excel's principle, visual calculation.

+The person who was promoting this called this approach 5G modelling.
+You can find more [here](https://sites.google.com/site/beyondexcel/home/5g-modeling?authuser=0).

+## Getting Started
 Create a lambda function as below.

-## Syntax/Arguments
 ```JavaScript
 DebtSchedule(
   [OpenBalance] = Debt Open Balance,\